-Dishonesty is a quality which sits at conflicting ends with truth.
+Dishonesty is a quality which conflicts with truth.
 Many of us have probably experienced dishonest behavior by others at some point in our lives, be it people keeping secrets, lying, keeping up a facade, being hypocritical, or trying to cheat us.
-On the map of consciousness, dishonesty tends to be dominant among lower consciousness people.
+In general, dishonest behavior tends to be dominant among people with low consciousness.

-While we can try to stay away from such people, such people still slip into our lives from time to time.
-So, how can we deal with them effectively?
+While we can try to stay away from such people, dishonest people still slip into our lives from time to time.
+So how can we deal with them effectively?

-For the purpose of this article, I’ll be covering dishonesty in the context where someone acts in an untruthful manner for his/her personal agenda (as opposed to lying for the better well-being of another).
-Meaning, white lies won’t be applicable here.
-Here, I’ll be talking about people with a tendency to manipulate, lies for his/her personal goals, has no care for the other person’s well-being, and so on.
+For this article, I’ll be covering dishonesty in the context of people acting in an untruthful manner for their personal agenda (as opposed to lying for the well-being of another).
+Meaning, white lies won’t apply here.
+Here, I’ll be talking about people with a tendency to manipulate, who lie for their personal gains, and who have no care for another person’s well-being.

 My Experiences with Dishonesty

-Given that truth is one of my five core values, dishonesty is at conflicting odds with me.
-In fact, one of the things I pride myself in doing is being authentic and being open and truthful in everything I think, feel, say and do.
-If you have been a long-time reader of PE, you’ll know that this is exactly how I write my blog articles and how I’ve been running my blog all these years.
+Given that truth is one of my core values, dishonesty sits at odds with me.
+In fact, one of the things I pride myself at doing is being authentic, open, and truthful in everything I think, say and do.
+If you are a long-time reader of PE, you will know that this is exactly how I write my blog articles and how I’ve been running my business all these years.

-Having said that, this doesn’t mean I’ve been always honest when I was much younger.
+Having said that, this doesn’t mean that I’ve been always honest when I was much younger.
 There have been numerous times in my past where I was dishonest and felt ashamed of it afterward.
-During those times, I never fully comprehended the ramifications of my actions; it was only as I reflected on my actions behaviors afterward that I understood the implications.
+For example, one time when I was 6 or 7, my brother and I quarreled and I took a dollar or two from his savings bank out of anger.
+He later found out and I returned the money.
+During those times, I never understand the ramifications of my actions.
+It was only when I reflected on my actions afterward that I understood the implications.

-Growing up, there were times where I trusted people, some whom I thought were friends, and had that trust broken afterward.
-There had also been cases where I collaborated with people and they disappeared mid-way, with no explanation or accountability.
-When I was 18, I joined a MLM company for a short period where I saw how the leaders would manipulate people against their wishes through both subliminal and persuasive techniques.
-It was definitely an insightful experience, a perfect example of how I never want to run my business or conduct myself in life.
-And then after I started my business, I experienced a few cases of online fraud; fortunately most of the times the tricksters failed or not much was lost.
+Growing up, there were times when I trusted people, some of whom I thought were friends, and had that trust broken.
+When I was in primary school, I had a good friend who repeatedly backstabbed me by badmouthing me.
+There have been cases where I collaborated with people and they disappeared midway, without any explanation.
+When I was 18, I joined a multi-level marketing company for a while, where I saw how the leaders would manipulate people against their wishes through subliminal and persuasive techniques.
+It was a perfect example of how I never want to conduct my business or behave in real life.
+And then after I started my business, I experienced a few cases of online fraud.
+Fortunately most of the times the tricksters failed or not much was lost.

-It was from these negative, dishonest experiences that I saw the true value behind truth and honesty.
-They led me to orientate myself more and more toward the path of truth.
+It was from these negative experiences that I saw the true value of honesty.
+They led me to orientate myself fully to the path of truth.

 Yet, I strongly believe that everyone, whether dishonest or not, has goodness in them.
-When people come across as dishonest, it’s usually because of unintended behavior or erroneous judgment on person’s part, rather than pure malicious intent.
-These people are largely unconscious of the full implications of their actions on others.
-If you try to dig deep and distill down to the fundamental originating cause of their dishonest acts, you will typically find that they are because of a desire for acceptance, love, or to address a personal need, rather than because of ill desires.
+When someone comes across as dishonest, it’s usually because of unintended behavior or erroneous judgment on the person’s part, rather than pure malicious intent.
+These people are largely unconscious of the implications of their actions on others.
+If you try to dig deep into the fundamental cause of their dishonesty, you may find that their dishonesty is due to a desire for love or acceptance, or to address a personal need, rather than because of ill desires.

-The next time you come across a dishonest person, try standing in the person’s shoes and see things through his/her perspective.
-Chances are you will be more receptive to the circumstances which led him/her to act in that manner.
+The next time you come across a dishonest person, try to stand in the person’s shoes and see things from his/her perspective.
+Chances are you will be more receptive to the circumstance that led him/her to act that manner.

-That being said, that doesn’t mean you should allow yourself to bear the brunt of dishonest dealings.
-You should never allow dishonest actions to perpetuate or let yourself suffer from others’ dishonest behaviors.
-Below is a series of steps to deal with dishonest people.
+That said, this doesn’t mean you should suffer from people’s dishonest actions.
+You should never allow dishonest actions to perpetuate or let yourself suffer from others’ dishonesty.
+Here are my 5 steps to deal with dishonest people.

 Step 1: Maintain a High Level of Consciousness

-In dealing with dishonest people, the first step is to root yourself in a high level of consciousness.
-An immediate way to increase your consciousness is to clear our your mental clutter via meditation.
-I’ve found that meditation helps me to raise my consciousness by several notches in just five to ten minutes.
+When dealing with dishonest people, the first step is to root yourself in a high level of consciousness.
+An immediate way to increase your consciousness is to clear out your mental clutter via meditation.
+Meditation helps me raise my consciousness by several notches in just five to ten minutes.

 Next, after you’ve raised your consciousness, ensure that you remain in this high consciousness state.
-One great way to do this is to imagine this safety energy shield around you that only allows in good energy but blocks out bad energy.
-I typically do this visualization during my meditation, and then go about my merry ways in the day, impervious to negative energy.
+A great way to do this is to imagine a safety energy shield around you that only allows good energy in, but blocks out bad energy.
+I typically do this visualization during my morning meditation, and then go about my day.

-Because dishonest people may resort to manipulation, it’s easy to get tangled into that state of lower consciousness if you do not raise and ground your consciousness.
-Having a higher consciousness gives you leverage and perspective when communicating with the dishonest folks.
+Because dishonest people may resort to manipulation, it’s easy to get tangled into a lower state of consciousness if you do not raise and ground your consciousness.
+Having a higher consciousness helps you maintain perspective when communicating with the dishonest folks.
 While they may try to perform acts of deceit, your higher consciousness allows you to see through those actions and be impervious to that.
 It puts you in the right frame of mind to perform the next step.

 Step 2: Forget “An Eye for An Eye”

 Now, some people will recommend that you give the treatment of “an eye for an eye.”
-That the punishment must match the injury, and these dishonest folks should get retribution / bad karma for their negative actions, and that this bad karma should come in the form of your reaction.
+That you return an action that matches your injury, and these dishonest folks should get retribution or bad karma for their negative actions, and this bad karma should come from you.

-The same applies for other low-consciousness reactions such as anger and violence.
-Unless these people are introspective by nature, reacting to them in such ways will only push them further in their current behaviors and make them to shrivel up into their low consciousness, as opposed to elevating them.
+The same applies for low-consciousness reactions such as anger and violence.
+Unless these people are introspective, reacting to them in such ways will only push them further into their current behaviors and cause them to stay put in their low consciousness, as opposed to helping them.

-So instead of a fear-based attitude, react to the person with a love-based attitude.
-Treat the person with full emotional generosity — honesty, kindness, love, positivity, all in one.
-If you want others to be honest, then start off by being an exemplary example of what honesty is, so others can follow suit.
-Treating a dishonest person with honesty is more effective in raising his/her consciousness than reacting with dishonesty.
+Instead of a fear-based attitude, react to the person with a love-based attitude.
+Treat the person with emotional generosity — honesty, kindness, love, and positivity, all in one.
+If you want others to be honest, then start off by being an example of what honesty is, so others can follow suit.
+Treating a dishonest person with honesty is a more effective way to raise his/her consciousness than reacting with dishonesty.

-If you need to seek resolution about a particular action he/she did, then do it while (1) maintaining a high level of consciousness and (2) being completely honest and earnest in the resolution process.
-If you find yourself slipping into retaliation (anger) or deceit/manipulation (dishonesty), you have not raised or rooted your consciousness enough.
-Keep working on #1 until you can be in a calm, natural state even in the face of dishonesty.
+If you start to slip into anger or deceit/manipulation (dishonesty), you have not raised your consciousness to a high enough level or grounded yourself well enough.
+Keep working on Step #1 until you can be in a calm state naturally, even in the face of dishonesty.

-Overall, he/she will be surprised at your behavior, since he/she is likely to have expected dishonest behavior in return.
-He/she probably will doubt your intentions and think you have something to hide.
+The dishonest person would be surprised at your behavior, since he/she would likely have expected dishonest or catty behavior in return.
+He/She would probably doubt your intentions and think you have something to hide.
 That’s perfectly okay.
-Usually, dishonest people operate in a mode of suspicion, fear, doubt and greed, making it hard for them to fathom the rationale behind your actions.
-After all, they are not used to people treating them with honesty.
+Dishonest people usually operate in a mode of suspicion, fear, doubt and greed, making it hard for them to understand how honest people think.
+After all, they are not used to people treating them with kindness and honesty.

-In the best case scenario, the person will start to lower his/her barrier and reciprocate with honesty.
-This will happen if the person’s consciousness is not too low which allows him to be more receptive to attempts to save him.
-If that happens, congratulations — you are getting through to his/her inner self! 😀
+In the best case scenario, the person will lower his/her barrier and reciprocate with honesty.
+This will happen if the person’s consciousness is not too low, which allows him to be receptive to positive behaviors.

-In the second possible scenario, the person will react with resistance — whether via aloofness, anger, denial, panic, etc. Contrary to what people may think, this is actually a positive sign.
-By Newton’s Third Law of Motion, every force has an equal and opposite reaction force.
-This resistance rises as a counter effect to the impact your honesty is having on him/her.
-Behind the resistance, the person is actually trying to reconcile how your actions fit into his mental model of reality, since it’s telling him all his model of belief is actually faulty.
-With continued efforts, you may get through to him/her.
+In the second possible scenario, the person will react with resistance — whether via anger, denial, or panic.
+Contrary to what some may think, this is a positive sign.
+Every force has an equal and opposite reaction.
+This resistance is in response to your honesty.
+Underneath the harsh exterior, the person is trying to reconcile your actions with their mental model of reality, since it’s telling them that their mental model is faulty.
+With continued effort, you may get through to them.

 The last possible reaction is a neutral state.
-The other party has no reaction and continues on with the dishonest behavior.
-This happens if the person is too entrenched in the lowest states of consciousness and is not reachable by surrounding people.
-If so, then you’d want to consider Step 4.
+The other party has no reaction and continues on with their dishonest behavior.
+This happens if the person is so entrenched in their low state of consciousness that they cannot be helped.
+If so, you’d want to consider Step 4.